-California law restricts a lender with a secured interest in real property (for example, the lender on your home mortgage) to taking only one action to enforce the debt.
-The one action rule states “There can be but one form of action for the recovery of any debt or the enforcement of any right secured by mortgage upon real property” (Cal.
+California law restricts a lender with a secured interest in real property—for example, the lender that made your home loan—to taking only one action to enforce the debt.
+The one action rule states “There can be but one form of action for the recovery of any debt or the enforcement of any right secured by mortgage upon real property.”
+(Cal.
 Code Civ.
-Proc. § 726(a)).
-This means that a mortgage lender is only allowed to do one of the following:
+Proc. § 726(a).)
+This means that a lender is only allowed to do one of the following:

 Ultimately, this rule limits a lender to bringing only one foreclosure proceeding or court action against a borrower who falls behind in mortgage payments.

-From the face of the statute, the one action rule appears to allow the lender to sue the borrower personally based on the promissory note and skip foreclosure altogether.
-However, California courts have interpreted the rule to mean that a lender must pursue the real estate before suing the borrower personally (Walker v.
+The one action rule appears to allow the lender to sue the borrower personally based on the promissory note and skip foreclosure altogether.
+But California courts have interpreted the rule to mean that a lender must pursue the real estate before suing the borrower personally.
+Walker v.
 Community Bank, 10 Cal.
-3d 729 (1974)).
+3d 729 (1974).
 This is known as the “security first rule.”
 The goal of this rule is to prevent a secured lender from suing the defaulting borrower on the debt itself before foreclosing on the security interest.

 This means that a mortgage lender—whether its loan is a first mortgage, second, or HELOC—must foreclose the security (your home) rather than suing you directly on the underlying promissory note.
 (Cal.
 Code Civ.
 Proc. § 726(a).)
 As a result of the one action and security first rules, the lender’s options are significantly limited when a borrower defaults on a mortgage.

 If the first mortgage lender forecloses and you have a second or third mortgage, or a HELOC, in certain circumstances you may face a lawsuit from one of those lenders.